-- 1. is designed, constructed and operated to enhance or protect wetland environmental values; or - 2. is designed, constructed and operated to avoid or mitigate adverse impacts on wetland environmental values; or - 3. demonstrates that after all reasonable impact avoidance measures have been, or will be, undertaken, the development constitutes an acceptable impact on wetland environmental values; or - 4. avoids impacts on matters of state environmental significance, and where avoidance is not reasonably possible, minimises and mitigates impacts, and provides an offset for significant residual impacts where appropriate.
+- 1. is designed, constructed and operated to enhance or protect wetland environmental values; or - 2. is designed, constructed and operated to avoid or mitigate adverse impacts on wetland environmental values; or - demonstrates that after all reasonable impact avoidance measures have been, or will be, undertaken, the development constitutes an acceptable impact on wetland environmental values; or - 4. avoids impacts on matters of state environmental significance, and where avoidance is not reasonably possible, minimises and mitigates impacts, and provides an offset for significant residual impacts where appropriate.

-Note: Guidance on achieving compliance with the performance outcomes in the code is provided in the Guideline - State Code 9: Great Barrier Reef wetland protection areas.
-Guidance for determining if development will have a significant residual impact on a matter of state environmental significance is provided in the Significant Residual Impact Guideline, Department of State

-Development, Infrastructure and Planning, 2014.
+Note: A document to provide guidance on how to comply with the performance outcomes of this code is currently being drafted by the Department of Environment and Heritage Protection and will be available soon.
+Guidance for determining if development will have a significant residual impact on a matter of state environmental significance is provided in the Significant Residual Impact Guideline, Department of State Development, Infrastructure and Planning, 2014.